Mario Bautista

 Mario Alberto Bautista (born July 1, 1993) is an American professional mixed martial artist.
 He currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
-As of October 21, 2025, he is #9 in the UFC bantamweight rankings.
+As of July 11, 2026, he is #4 in the Meta UFC bantamweight rankings.

 Background

 Bautista was born and raised in Winnemucca, Nevada.
 He started wrestling at the age of 14 and competed throughout his high school years prior to his training in jiu-jitsu.
 Bautista moved from Nevada to Arizona and joined MMA Lab and trained under John Crouch, where he started his professional MMA career in 2012.

 Mixed martial arts career

 Early career

 Bautista fought in various promotions such as Tachi Palace Fights, Combate Americas, LFA and SMASH Global in regional Arizona and California circuit and amassed a record of 6–0 prior to being signed by the UFC.

 Ultimate Fighting Championship

-In his UFC debut, Bautista faced Cory Sandhagen, replacing injured John Lineker, on January 19, 2019, at UFC Fight Night: Cejudo vs. Dillashaw.
+In his UFC debut, Bautista faced Cory Sandhagen, replacing injured John Lineker, on January 19, 2019, at UFC Fight Night 143.
 He lost the bout via first round submission.

-Bautista faced Jin Soo Son on July 20, 2019, at UFC on ESPN: dos Anjos vs. Edwards.
+Bautista faced Jin Soo Son on July 20, 2019, at UFC on ESPN 4.
 He won the fight via unanimous decision.
 This fight earned him a Fight of the Night award.

 On February 8, 2020, Bautista faced Miles Johns at UFC 247.
 He won the fight via technical knockout in round two.
 This win earned him the Performance of the Night award.

 Bautista faced Trevin Jones, replacing Randy Costa, on March 6, 2021, at UFC 259.
 He lost the fight via technical knockout in round two.

 Bautista was scheduled to face Guido Cannetti on August 28, 2021, at UFC on ESPN 30.
 However, Bautista tested positive for COVID-19 and was pulled from the card.

 Bautista was scheduled to face Khalid Taha on February 19, 2022, at UFC Fight Night 201.
 However, Taha had to pull out off the bout due to undisclosed reasons and was replaced by newcomer Jay Perrin.
 Bautista won the fight via unanimous decision.

 Bautista faced Brian Kelleher on June 25, 2022, at UFC on ESPN 38.
 He won the fight via a rear-naked choke submission in the first round.

 Bautista faced Benito Lopez on November 5, 2022, at UFC Fight Night 214.
 At the weigh-ins, Lopez weighed in at 138.5 pounds, two and a half pounds over the bantamweight non-title fight limit.
 Lopez will be fined 20% of this individual purse which will go to Bautista.
 He won the fight via a reverse triangle armbar submission in the first round.
 This win earned him the Performance of the Night award.

 The match between Bautista and Guido Cannetti was rescheduled for UFC Fight Night 221 on March 11, 2023.
 He won the fight via a rear-naked choke submission in the first round.